-Delft is a small Dutch town best known to tourists for its Delftware (Delft blue pottery) – beautiful blue and white glazed earthenware, which you will see in any souvenir shop in the Netherlands.
-The city is also rich in history – the city of Dutch Royal family, practically the first capital of the Netherlands and the place of the famous Dutch painter Johannes Vermeer.
-Delft is a ‘must see’ destination when travelling in the Netherlands.
+Delft is a small Dutch town best known to tourists for its Delftware (Delft blue pottery).
+But apart from the beautiful blue and white glazed earthenware, the city is also rich in history.
+Delft is the city of Dutch Royal family, practically the first capital of the Netherlands and the place of the famous Dutch painter Johannes Vermeer.
+Visit Delft – a ‘must see’ destination when travelling in the Netherlands.

-Delft is located between The Hague and Rotterdam, easily reachable by public transport and will make a perfect one or half day trip from any major city in the Netherlands.
+Delft is located between The Hague and Rotterdam and easily reachable by public transport.
+It will make a perfect one or half day trip from any major city in the Netherlands.

 If you have ever been in a souvenir shop in the Netherlands, no doubt you have noticed blue and white pottery made in Holland.
 The famous Dutch pottery is called Delftware not for nothing – majority of it was produced in Delft since the 17th century.
 So, when we visited Delft it was the first thing we wanted to see – how the Delftware is being produced.
 In Delft you can visit one of the factories and learn about the history and process of the delftware production.

 Visiting a delftware factory is not the only thing you can do in Delft.
 As I mentioned, Delft is rich in history and you will find here the old city center, museum dedicated to artwork of Johannes Vermeer, 15th-century church with the tomb of William of Orange and many other things.
-So, hop on the train or into a car and go to Delft to explore sights and activities this small Dutch town has to offer.
+So, hop on the train and visit Delft to explore sights and activities this small Dutch town has to offer.

 VVE Oostpoort te Delft